-You can go the uninformed traditional routes of surfing countless agent websites (not necessarily current), monitoring Realtor.ca (delayed upload of new listings), scouring the local newspaper (not all listings make the newspaper), trudging through endless open houses (utterly exhausting), listening to as many pitches from all the attending agents (confusing) and spending evenings and weekends (and a ton of fuel) driving neighbourhoods in search of lawn signs (not all have signs) looking for that elusive and affordable home that meets your needs.
+You can go the uninformed traditional routes of surfing countless agent websites (not necessarily current), monitoring Realtor.ca (sometimes tardy upload of new listings), scouring the local newspaper (few listings make the newspaper), trudging through endless open houses (utterly exhausting), listening to as many pitches from all the attending agents (confusing) and spending evenings and weekends (and a ton of fuel) driving neighbourhoods in search of lawn signs (not all have signs) looking for that elusive and affordable home that meets your needs.
 Or you can ...

 Time is our most precious commodity.
 Every moment is irreplaceable.
 Let your agent invest their time to save yours.
 Before even beginning the search, however, they'll advise you to get all your ducks in a row.

-During the initial consultation, your agent will ask numerous questions regarding your wants and needs, including preferred location, style and house size.
+During the initial consultation, your agent should ask numerous questions regarding your wants and needs, including preferred location, style and house size.

 Where do you wish to live?
 How many bedrooms?
 Bathrooms?
 Do you need a garage or is that a luxury you can live without?
 School requirements?
 Flooring?
 Finished basement?
 What features would you like to see?

 Of course, with every suggestion, you'll have a tendency to say yes.
 Ka-Ching..
 Ka-ching!!
 Thus, it's a good idea to categorize and differentiate the list by needs and wants.
 And last, but certainly not least, you must also determine ...